adequatica/adequatica.github.io/_posts/2025-02-01-latitude-and-longitude-order-in-frontend-oriented-applications.md

 - North latitude is positive;
 - East longitude is positive;
 - Coordinate values (latitude, longitude, and altitude) should be delimited by spaces;
-- Latitude and longitude should be displayed by sexagesimal fractions (i.e., minutes and seconds).
+- Latitude and longitude should be displayed using sexagesimal fractions (i.e., minutes and seconds).

 For example: `44°41′45.5″N 20°30′52″E 511m`

 ## Longitude, Latitude:

-- Longitude, Latitude order is [GeoJSON](https://geojson.org) format, which is based on [RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946) standard;
+- Longitude, Latitude order is used in the [GeoJSON](https://geojson.org) format, which follows the [RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946) standard;
-- Longitude, Latitude is a conventional order in **mathematics, where the horizontal or X coordinate (Longitude) is followed by the vertical or Y coordinate (Latitude)** (see explanation in [Cartesian](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) and [spherical](https://en.wikipedia.org/wiki/Spherical_coordinate_system) coordinate systems);
+- Longitude, Latitude is a conventional order **in mathematics, where the horizontal (X) coordinate (Longitude) precedes the vertical (Y) coordinate (Latitude)** (see explanation in [Cartesian](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) and [spherical](https://en.wikipedia.org/wiki/Spherical_coordinate_system) coordinate systems);
-- The ISO standard specifies the representation and input of coordinates but does not specify storage format in software applications — thus, it does not prohibit storing data in any convenient form;
+- The ISO standard specifies the representation and input of coordinates but does not dictate how software applications store them — therefore, data can be stored in any convenient format;
 - Most databases ([MySQL](https://dev.mysql.com/doc/refman/8.4/en/gis-point-property-functions.html), [PostGIS](https://postgis.net/documentation/tips/lon-lat-or-lat-lon/), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/19/spatl/coordinate-systems-concepts.html#GUID-5CDBB4BD-2721-43A1-99DD-C195B909F85B), [Redis](https://redis.io/docs/latest/develop/interact/search-and-query/advanced-concepts/geo/)) store points as Longitude, Latitude (X, Y).

 Highlights from the RFC:

 - A position is an array of numbers;
-- The first two elements are longitude and latitude, or easting and northing, precisely in that order and using decimal numbers.
+- The first two elements are longitude and latitude (or easting and northing), precisely in that order and using decimal numbers.
 Altitude or elevation may be included as an optional third element;
-- The coordinate reference system for all GeoJSON coordinates is a geographic coordinate reference system, using the [World Geodetic System 1984 (WGS 84)](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS_84) datum, with longitude and latitude units of decimal degrees.
+- The coordinate reference system for all GeoJSON coordinates is a geographic coordinate reference system using the [World Geodetic System 1984 (WGS 84)](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS_84) datum, with longitude and latitude units in decimal degrees.

 For example: `[44.695972, 20.514444]`

 ---

-In order to make an informed decision on what order is «better», I collected data on the representation of coordinate order in different geospatial software (the selected projects reflect only my domain area: frontend, JavaScript APIs, and JS libraries).
+To make an informed decision on which coordinate order is «better», I collected data on how different geospatial software represent coordinate order.
+The selected projects reflect only my domain area: frontend development, JavaScript APIs, and JS libraries.

 #### Standards and formats